dourverse/DoUrVerse/README.md

 ## Hi there 👋

+DoUrVerse is a keybinding application and community suite for Star Citizen.
+The code is currently hosted on a OneDev repository.

 <!--
 **dourverse/dourverse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.